-Kittens have different nutritional requirements to adult cats so make sure you feed your kitten food that is appropriate for their life stage.
-Kitten foods will contain higher levels of calories, fat and protein, all essential for their growing bodies.
+Kittens have different nutritional requirements to adult cats, so make sure you feed your kitten food appropriate for their life stage.
+Kitten foods should contain higher levels of calories, fat and protein, all essential for their growing bodies.

 Up until 6 months of age, kittens are growing rapidly and should be fed kitten food 3-4 times per day.
-From 6 months onwards you can begin to drop feeds until they are eating once or twice a day by 12 months of age.
-Kittens should stay on a specific kitten food until they are around 12 months old.
-At that stage be sure to review and reassess the type and quantity of food they are eating throughout the day to prevent them becoming overweight.
+From 6 months onwards, you can begin to drop the amount of food — until they are eating just once or twice a day by 12 months of age.
+Kittens should stay on specific kitten food until they are around 12 months old.
+At that stage, be sure to review and reassess the type and quantity of food you’re giving them throughout the day to prevent them from becoming overweight and unhealthy.

-From the time your kitten is starting to get adult teeth (usually around 4-6 months) you can begin to introduce some raw meaty bones.
+From the time your kitten starts getting adult teeth (usually around 4-6 months), you can begin to introduce some raw meaty bones.
 Doing this helps alleviate symptoms of teething.
-Always supervise a kitten with a bone to be sure they don’t choke.
-Opt for bones that are bigger than their mouth and that have lots of meat on them.
+Always supervise your kitten with a bone to be sure they don’t choke.
+Opt for bones that are bigger than their mouth and those with lots of meat on them.

 No kitten feeding guide is complete without a warning on which foods to avoid feeding your feline companion.
 Onions, garlic, grapes, raisins, raw egg, raw dough, chocolate, caffeinated drinks and alcohol are all toxic for kittens.
 But the main one that new cat owners might not be aware of is milk and dairy products.
 Although movies and childhood stories often depict cats drinking milk and loving it, most kittens will get an upset stomach or diarrhoea from dairy.
 Instead, make sure your adorable fur ball always has plenty of fresh water available.

 The dangers of overfeeding your kitten